branko3000/cmlrpg/readme.md

 ```

-All of the arrays be extended to any length.
+All of the arrays can be extended to any length.
 Which value is used is determined by random.
 Weapon, armor, behavior and deathcry are decided on creation, the battlecry and all sounds are selected new everytime they are used.
 The name field is to be matched by the `enemy: []` array from a tile object in the `Tile.js` file.

-The behavior field contains different behaviors for this enemy.
+The patterns field contains different behaviorial patterns for this enemy.
 Each behavior has a `name:`, which is accessible within library strings using `{enemyBehavior}` and a `pattern:` which is used to determine the enemys action in a combat.
 Each letter in the patternstring represents one of 4 actions.
 Which letter is used depends on the progress of the combat.
 The letter is selected based on the current combat round.
 So in the first combat round the first letter is used as a behavior, in the second round the second string and so on.
 When the rounds exceed the length of the string, the pattern is looped.
 So the longer the pattern the less likely the player will get used to it.
 You can use this to add different difficulties to your enemys.
 Each letter represents the following behavior:

 - R - reload
 - S - shoot